LappleApple/awesome-leading-and-managing/Hiring-and-Firing.md

   combinations give different results.
 Injecting some sense of consistency should lead to evening out your interviewing process.

 - [How to Interview at Amazon - Leadership](https://www.linkedin.com/pulse/how-interview-amazon-leadership-david-anderson): by David Anderson.
 Takeaway: Though framed according to the activity of interviewing at Amazon and the company's principles, this detailed and thought-provoking article also provides insights on ideas on growing a team/tech organization; building a culture of customer-focused leaders; and much more.

+- [How Slack Supports Junior Engineers](https://slack.engineering/how-slack-supports-junior-engineers-89f6dcfe74a1): by Carly, a Slack engineer.
+Takeaway: a detailed, in-depth, first-person account of getting hired at Slack as a junior engineer.
+An invigorating read that covers the author's interview process, hire, on-the-job Imposter Syndrome, mentorship experiences, and more.
+Offers good ideas for ramping up your own processes for hiring juniors/first-job engineers.

 - [Interviewing](https://www.xaprb.com/blog/interviewing/): by Baron Schwartz.
 Takeaway: Understand what you're hiring for, ask questions about past performance only, and gauge potential by "asking questions about what challenged them and how they responded to it."